 Answer: Yes.
-Three adjustments are discussed in the textbook.
-In Section 2.2, a setting is specified that guarantees flexibility in naming, saving, and discarding programs.
+Four adjustments are discussed in the textbook.
+In Section 2.2, a setting is specified that guarantees flexibility when naming, saving, and discarding programs.
 In Section 2.3, we specify the number of spaces that lines of code will be indented.
 In Section 3.2, we set some options that affect how rigorous we must be when declaring the data types of variables and using variables.
+In Section 7.2, we require that the installation of Visual Basic be modified to enable LINQ, a powerful tool that is used extensively in programs beginning in Chapter 7.